omegaml/omegaml/docs/source/guide/advanced/integration/buckets.rst

 Multiple environments
 =====================

-omega|ml provides three concepts to work with multiple environments, each focussed on a specific need.
+omega-ml provides three concepts to work with multiple environments, each focussed on a specific need.

 * :code:`context` - a context provides a completely seperate environment, where all datasets, models, jobs as well as the runtime is distinct from any other other context.
 Think of this is the equivalent